Last Updated on December 30, 2025

 Seeing a volcanic eruption is a magical experience.
 I experienced it myself when I hiked Volcan Acatenango in Guatemala for views of the actively erupting Volcan Fuego.
 But there are risks involved with this type of adventure because volcanoes are highly unpredictable.

-If you have the chance to see volcanic activity while in Iceland, just be sure to keep a safe distance, remain aware of your surroundings at all times, and never walk or touch molten lava.
+If you have the chance to see volcanic activity while in Iceland, follow local guidance.
+Be sure to keep a safe distance, remain aware of your surroundings at all times, and never walk or touch molten lava.
 While it may appear to be cooling, below the hardened surface there could be hot lava still.

 Giving up bottled water is a great way to reduce your environmental impact (less plastic consumption!) and become a more sustainable traveler.
 It’s easy to avoid buying bottled water in Iceland, because water is available for free, all over the country.